Covid-19 notice: we’re open for business. You can get a free online consultation by clicking here.

 The top on the peninsular, the edging for the laminate worktop and the handles are all crafted from oak, tying the whole kitchen together.

-The wall units on the window wall are replicated on each side giving a balance feel.
+The wall units on the window wall are replicated on each side giving a balanced feel.
 The base units on this wall are all a similar size which gives the look and feel of a dresser base.

 The double doors under the oven are in fact a pan tray which gives quick and easy access to the most useful items.
 The unit at the end (on the right) is the larder, well placed for quickly grabbing ingredients.